3 Garbage Disposal Tips to Consider

 - Coffee Grounds – Coffee grounds may settle in a drain line, sticking to the pipe walls.
 Over time other items that go down the drain can cling to the grounds and will eventually build up enough to cause a clog.

-- Egg Shells – when ground up by the garbage disposal creates hard smaller particles and just like coffee grounds these egg shell bits can stick to the walls of the pipes where other things like grease and food bits can stick to and eventually cause a clog.
+- Egg Shells – when ground up by the disposal creates hard smaller particles and just like coffee grounds these egg shell bits can stick to the walls of the pipes where other things like grease and food bits can stick to and eventually cause a clog.

-- Pasta & Rice – both of these foods when mashed up by a garbage disposal creates a thick paste that can cause damage to your disposal or clog drains.
+- Pasta & Rice – both of these foods when mashed up by a disposal creates a thick paste that can cause damage to your disposal or clog drains.

 - Grease – as grease cools down it turns to a more solid material.
 Over time this will cause a buildup in the pipes and cause a clog.

-- Meat Products – (meat, skin, bones, fat) will all cause damage or a clog to your garbage disposal and pipes.
+- Meat Products – (meat, skin, bones, fat) will all cause damage or a clog to your disposal and pipes.